Vishalbharadwaj27/single-campus-hub/README.md

 Real-time updates
 Responsive design

-To get the project in your local first Clone the repository:
+To setup The application provides functions that act as endpoints for generating reports:the project in your local first Clone the repository:

 git clone https://github.com/Vishalbharadwaj27/single-campus-hub.git